 The total GDP of China was 82.71 trillion yuan(12.93 trillion dollars) in 2017, said China's National Bureau of Statistics on January 18th.
 With the help of government-dominated stimulus and an improving environment of international trade, this was the first time that China’s GDP reached the threshold of 80 trillion yuan.

 China has also achieved its first rise in GDP growth since 2010.
-Its GDP increased 6.9 percent, which was 0.2 percentage points higher than in 2016.
+Its GDP increased by 6.9%, which was 0.2 percentage higher than that in 2016.

-At the same time, other important macroeconomic data demonstrated a good scenario.
-The PPI (Producer Price Index) turned from negative to positive for the first time in the past five years.
-The price of coal, iron, and steel rebounded slightly, and exports increased 10.8 percent in 2017.
-There were a lot of job opportunities in Chinese cities in 2017, and the unemployment rate has dropped to the lowest point in the most recent five years.
+At the same time, other important macroeconomic data demonstrated a good shape.
+PPI (Producer Price Index) turned from negative to positive for the first time in the past 5 years.
+Price of coal, iron and steel rebounded slightly and export increased by 10.8% in 2017.
+There were a lot of job opportunities in Chinese cities in 2017 and the unemployment rate has dropped to the lowest point in recent 5 years.